 The American Kennel Club first recognized the Poodle as a breed in 1887.

 The Standard Poodle is thought to have originated from Germany as a breed of water retriever.
-However, some argue that it is a descendent of the French Barbet dog.
+But, some argue that it is a descendent of the French Barbet dog.

 What we do know is that this is an old breed, with a history stretching back to the 15th century at least.